Sovereign-Labs/sovereign-sdk/module-system/sov-modules-macros/README.md

 1. The `Genesis`: Derives the `sov-modules-api::Genesis` implementation for the underlying type.
 1. The `DispatchCall`: Derives the `sov-modules-api::DispatchCall` implementation for the underlying type.
 1. The `DispatchQuery`: Derives the `sov-modules-api::DispatchQuery` implementation for the underlying type.
-1. The `MessageCodec`: Adds encoding functionality to the underlying type.
+1. The `MessageCodec`: Adds message serialization/deserialization functionality to the underlying type.

 Example of usage: